 TAB Associates, Inc. believes there are many portions of our design philosophy that separates us from others.
-We believe our process and the technology used begins the difference.
+We believe our process and experience combined with the technology we use creates the distinction.
 Our attitude completes it.

-We start with a thorough program which is written generically from the basic client room desires and then refined to create the pieces of the puzzle.
-Room sizes and adjacencies are determined along with the desired inclusions and finishes of each room.
+Our process begins with a thorough program which is written generically from the basic client room desires and ideas for finishes which are then refined and organized to create what we call, “the pieces of the puzzle.”
+These “pieces of the puzzle” are used as building blocks to determine room sizes and adjacencies while also incorporating desired inclusion of home features.

 Conceptual design provides the Owner with an understanding of the Program and the Site Analysis.
 This is the most important phase of design.
 If a great conceptual design is developed, the rest of the design occurs due to process, the process of evolution of the design, ever increasing in completeness and detail.
 To do so, we develop conceptual plans with accurate room sizes and relationships.
 We may provide some optional concepts to generate thought and comment.
 Eventually, the concept direction is chosen and more fully developed.
 Typically the design evolves from the main level to the lower level, the main level creating the footprint for the lower level.
 The upper level follows shortly.
 A conceptual elevation is developed from the plans.
 Once the Owner is thrilled with the concept, the Design Team proceeds to Schematic Design.

 The plans begin to take shape with windows, doors, cabinets, appliances, plumbing fixtures and furniture.
 A roof plan is developed.
 The exterior elevations are developed from the plans and some give and take is needed to provide pleasing forms.
 To illustrate the forms, computer aided modeling is used.
-After the computer modeling is reviewed and approved, a physical model will be provided.
+We have typically use AutoCAD and/or Revit, depending on the scope of a project.
+After the computer modeling is reviewed and approved, a physical model can be provided.
 At this point, once the Owner is pleased with the direction, the Owner takes ownership and the design proceeds to Design Development.

 The design evolves with details and materials.
-The developed forms become articulated and detailed design direction developed.
-Sections illustrate spacial relationships.
+The developed forms become articulated and detailed design direction is developed.
+Sections are created to illustrate spacial relationships.
 Sometimes interior modeling is required to truly illustrate complex spaces.
 Reflected ceilings, electrical power and lighting are designed in this phase, along with Interior Fixed Finishes.
-The Structural is designed in concept along with the Mechanical layout with either the Engineer or Design/Build Subcontractor.
+The Structure is designed in concept along with the Mechanical layout with either the Engineer or Design/Build Subcontractor.
 Once the designs are completed and approved by the Owner, we proceed to Construction Documents.

 We include certain site visits to insure the home is being built within the intent of the Structural drawings.
 We pride ourselves in our working relationship with Contractors.
 The protocol in our office is, “If a Contractor calls with a question, stop what you are doing and help him find the answer.
 He is trying to build something!”
-The one story I like to tell is we have had a half a dozen framers tell us our drawings are the “best” from which they ever built.
-When a framer is not throwing his hammer at an Architect, we must be doing something right.
+One story we like to tell is how we have had a half a dozen framers tell us our drawings are the “best” from which they ever built.
+When a framer is not throwing his hammer at an Architect, we must be doing something right!